 2. Immediately come into Back Platform Pose.
 Raise and lower your buttocks rapidly with Breath of Fire.
 Continue for 4 Minutes.
 This gives relief to the kidneys.

 3. Immediately come into Cobra Pose.
 Then, in rhythm with Breath of Fire, raise yourself from flat on your stomach up into Cobra and lower yourself back down to flat on your stomach.
 Breathe heavily.
 Continue the movement for 2 Minutes.

 4. Come into Easy Pose, mentally meditate on the sound of Ek Ong Kar.
 Concentrate at both the third eye point and the navel, and on the flow of energy up and down between these two points.
 4 Minutes.
 Then begin to chant as loud as you can: Ek Ong Kar Sat Gur Prasad, Sat Gur Prasad, Ek Ong Kar all in one breath.
 2 Minutes.
-(Yogi Bhajan played the gong throughout this entire meditation.)
+(The gong was played throughout this entire meditation.)
 To finish: inhale deeply, hold the breath for 15 seconds, and then keep the breath held another 10 seconds while you move the navel.
 Exhale and relax.

 Whether you practice this kriya or find another practice that speaks to you, see where you can connect to the water element and find flow within your daily life.
 Notice where you find passion, genuine intimacy and empowerment.
 These are the places of deep connection to the flow of Svadhisthana energy.
 To me, these places are like a prayer – the best kind of prayer there is.
 The kind of prayer where you just take a deep breath and be still, and notice, and be aware.
 The kind of prayer in which you dwell in love, you dwell in compassion, you dwell in heart. . .you dwell as the ocean in a single drop.